PatrickGBecker/rancidTomatillos/README.md

 - We successfully implemented Acceptance and E2E testing in Cypress.
 - Successfully implemented functionality and full DOM manipulation with React and Router.
 - Fully integrated API network requests with error handling into the app
-- Successfully coordinated asychronous and paired coding.
+- Successfully coordinated asynchronous and paired coding.

 ### Possible Future extensions